gitdode/avrrfm/README.md

 The receiver currently converts the raw temperature reading to °C and displays it with the RSSI value, CRC result and transmitter output power on a nice IPS TFT display.
-It responds to the transmitter as kind of ack with the RSSI, which is used for some very basic power management in the transmitter, reducing the supply current from 50 mA down to 22 mA.
+It responds to the transmitter as kind of ack with the RSSI, which is used for some very basic power management in the transmitter, significantly reducing the supply current.
 The transmitter waits for this response with a timeout so it won't be blocked and consumes a lot of power just because there is no response coming back.

 ![IMG_20250413_190306](https://github.com/user-attachments/assets/b6226805-6778-4cc8-bec5-2a36f91b4585)